rogeryeosgit/DevoProject/Notes.md

 - plan selected is now shown in plan list and is dynamically changeable

+- Solved on reload problem, handled with cookie with storage of id

+- Starting work on the journal entries part of the app

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries